CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

-!!!Note
+!!!
+Note
     Programmatically you can add more than one public key.
 This could be useful in case you need to share your data with a colleague or collaborator: including           their public key will allow them to decrypt the same dataset with their private/public key pair.

 ### Step 4: Data Decryption